jpritikin/coach/content/docs/services/pa-ifs.md

 ## Q & A

-{{% details "Is the Church of Psilomethoxin the only supplier of psilomethoxin?" %}}
+{{% details "Is the Church of Sacred Synthesis the only supplier of psilomethoxin?" %}}
 As far as we know, yes.
 It would be great if additional suppliers surfaced.
 {{% /details %}}